rbind/robinlovelace/content/authors/admin/_index.md

 ---

 Hi, I'm Robin.
-Welcome to my personable website 🎉
+Welcome to my personal website 🎉

 I'm a data scientist, geographer, transport modeller, software developer, and writer.
 This website should help you find out about my work.